wszramkowska/ToolsandProduction/Development Commentary.md

 ### Testing

-Inititally before the sounds were implemented, I playtested the levels made by our designers.
+Initially before the sounds were implemented, I playtested the levels made by our designers.
 This not only provided feedback for their puzzles and game mechanics, but also allowed me to get a good grasp of each level and the kind of atmosphere I would need to create with audio.
-I also took note of any assets in teh level which would require sound such as oil dripping, swinging axes and big fans.
+I also took note of any assets in the level which would require sound such as oil dripping, swinging axes and big fans.

 I collaborated with other members of my team, specifically the level designers, to conduct playtesting sessions.
 These sessions involved team members playing through the level as I observed and collected feedback regarding the audio experience.